Wanna be a Creative Arts Therapist?

 PACFA (the Psychotherapy and Counselling Federation of Australia), is a national peak body representing the self-regulating allied health professions of psychotherapy and counselling.
 PACFA has a dedicated division called the College of Creative and Experiential Therapies (C.CET) to provide a professional home for therapists who work using more than verbal methods including visual art, dance, drama and music.
 Both pathways represent a commitment to professional standards and ethical practice; they sit within different organisational structures and suit different practitioners depending on their training background and scope of practice.

-Professional registration matters practically too.
-If you want to provide creative arts therapy through the NDIS, for example, you need to be a professional member of ANZACATA or PACFA.
+Professional registration matters practically and financially, as it’s often an essential requirement to secure employment as a therapist within the industry.
+If you want to work within an allied health setting (such as a hospital) or you want to provide creative arts therapy through the NDIS, you need to be a professional member of ANZACATA or PACFA.
 Following the Duckett Review in 2025, the NDIA confirmed that art therapy will continue to be funded under the NDIS, but only when delivered by a qualified therapist who is registered with a recognised professional association.
 For art therapy, that means ANZACATA or PACFA.

 The qualification you need